MajidHosseinzadeh/JFood-software/README.md

 [![Seller-Page.png](https://i.postimg.cc/tCYQ1kBS/Seller-Page.png)](https://postimg.cc/cry52Ryw)

 On this page, the seller can control the number of orders, clients, and total income.
 If you want you can log in as the seller in the app.
-- Seller Username : SELLER
+- Seller Username: SELLER
-- Seller Password : 12345678
+- Seller Password: 12345678

 ## Conclusion